copenhagenjs/copenhagenjs.dk/about/index.md

 ## Make your venue easy to find

-Signage helps people find your building, floor or office if you areen't located somewhere completely obvious.
+Signage helps people find your building, floor or office if you aren't located somewhere completely obvious.
 We encourage you to make use of our logo and put up signage in relevant places to give our attendees some breadbrumbs to follow.

 Download our logo here: [SVG](/images/logo/cphjs.svg), [EPS](/images/logo/cphjs.eps), [PDF](/images/logo/cphjs.pdf)